-Since the advent of defined contribution plans 30 years ago, the responsibility of saving for retirement has fallen largely on employees' shoulders.
-Many employers are freezing or terminating costly pension plans in favor of 401ks and similar plans, according to a Prudential Financial Inc. survey.
+Since the advent of defined contribution plans nearly 40 years ago, the responsibility of generating retirement savings has fallen largely on employees' shoulders.
+Many employers are freezing or terminating costly pension plans in favor of 401ks and similar plans, according to U.S. News and World Report.

 If you're looking to catch up or get ahead on saving for retirement, there are steps you can take to do that.
-Click through to see 10 tips that can help you boost contributions to your 401k.
+Here are 13 tips that can help you boost contributions to your 401k.

-When it comes to getting started on saving, younger savers tend to get overwhelmed by the choices, rather than just starting to save, said Chris Carosa, a financial journalist and author.
+When it comes to getting started on saving, younger savers tend to get overwhelmed by the choices, rather than just starting to save, said Chris Carosa, CTFA and chief contributing editor at FiduciaryNews.com.

 "This so-called 'paradox of choice' occurs when too many choices cause people to delay decisions," he said.
 "In reality, it's better to just start saving with no undue emphasis on investing.
 Time heals all poor investment decisions, so the earlier you start saving, the less critical investment performance will become."

 One option, especially for younger 401k participants who have few or no outside investments, is a target date fund.
 A target fund works like this: A 22-year-old teacher today who's planning to retire at age 66 might invest in a target date 2060 fund.
 As time goes on, a portfolio manager rebalances the fund so it becomes more conservative -- with fewer equities and more fixed income -- as the teacher moves closer to the target date retirement date of 2060.
 This can be a good first step for younger participants toward owning an instantly diversified portfolio.

 Commit a Percentage of Your Income